AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/search-for-and-share-wf-items-in-ms-teams.md

 You can search for and share [!DNL Workfront] items in [!DNL Microsoft Teams] if the following conditions are met:

 * A team owner has installed and configured [!DNL Workfront for Microsoft Teams] for your team.
-* You are logged into [!DNL Workfront] from Microsoft Teams.
+* You are logged into [!DNL Workfront] from [!UICONTROL Microsoft Teams].

-For information about installing Workfront for Microsoft Teams and logging in to Workfront from Microsoft Teams, see [Install Adobe Workfront for Microsoft Teams](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md).
+For information about installing [!UICONTROL Workfront for Microsoft Teams] and logging in to [!UICONTROL Workfront] from [!DNL Microsoft Teams], see [Install Adobe Workfront for Microsoft Teams](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md).

 >[!NOTE]
 >
->Microsoft Teams no longer supports Internet Explorer.
-To use the [!DNL Adobe Workfront] for Microsoft Teams integration, you must use a web browser other than Internet Explorer.
+>[!DNL Microsoft Teams] no longer supports [!DNL Internet Explorer].
+To use the [!DNL Adobe Workfront for Microsoft Teams] integration, you must use a web browser other than [UICONTROL Internet Explorer]
+.

 ## Search for and share [!DNL Workfront] items in [!DNL Microsoft Teams] {#search-for-and-share-workfront-items-in-microsoft-teams}